 1. Think clearly about your goals, scope of work and budget

 Before you begin, this is the most important step.
 If you can’t define success upfront, you’ll never find the right partner.
 And don’t just say, “Get me into the Wall Street Journal.”
 Professional PR firms want to know “how should we target our efforts to help your business grow?”
-Most important of all, know and articulate your budget or you won’t be able to identify the correct PR partner.
+Most important of all, know and articulate your public relations budget or you won’t be able to identify the correct PR partner.

 2. Do your research

 To do your research these days, it’s not so hard.
 Do a Google search for “best public relations firms” in your City and you’ll come up with a list (those agencies that don’t do a good job promoting themselves probably aren’t going to do a great job of promoting your business, either).
 Take the time to visit each website to determine if they have the relevant experience, case studies, results and customer testimonials for your needs.

 3. Ask yourself: Is this firm the right size for your business?

 Just like Goldilocks, some PR firms are too big; some are too small; and some are just right for your needs.
 At LCI, we like to educate prospects that there are three types of agencies: multi-national firms that have multiple offices worldwide (and budget minimums that reflect those resources); mid-sized agencies, likes ours, that have many of the capabilities of the “big guys” but with less overhead; and freelancers, who generally are the least expensive, but most often are best suited for a local campaign.
 Once you’ve figured out your needs and your budget, you’ll be able to determine which of these three options is best for your business.

 4. Get to know the agency before you meet them